 If you constantly question your reality and worry about the future, you are not alone.

-I was honoured this week to be invited to team with The Mighty to write an email newsletter, focusing on dealing with the “What If’s” of Life.
+Last year I was honoured to be invited to team with The Mighty to write an email newsletter, focusing on dealing with the “What If’s” of Life.

-I hope my experience of living with a rare progressive disease, along with years managing change, coaching and developing others to embrace challenges and overcome obstacles, will help anyone stuck in the “what ifs” of life.
+I agreed in the hope my experience of living with a rare progressive disease, along with years managing change, coaching and developing others to embrace challenges and overcome obstacles, would help anyone stuck in the “what ifs” of life.

-It’s time to return to the reality of “What Is”!
+I take time to return to the reality of “What Is.”

 My “What If” questions tend to pop up out of the blue.
 Questions like: